-Here at Concord Stoneworks one of our favorite landscape construction projects are natural stone walls.
+Here at Concord Stoneworks one of our favorite projects are natural stone walls.
 There are a variety of different methods of building a natural stone wall with a variety of different materials.
 Because of this, each wall is a bit different and a poses a new and interesting project for us to take on.

 As a customer you will want to understand what your options are so you can choose a stone wall that best fits your style and budget.

 Fieldstone refers to any stone that is harvested from the ground or a ‘field’.
 Having been tumbled in the ground for centuries they are generally more rounded as opposed to freshly broken or quarried stone.
 Fieldstone is harvested locally and relatively cheaper than other wall stone, although, the price will go up as it gets sorted into more consistent batches of shape, size, and color.
 A typical stone yard will have separate piles of flats, rounds, weathered stone, sizes, and a mixed pile.
 They will also have pallets of fieldstone that have been further sorted and selected for certain characteristics.
 Fieldstone will vary quite a bit supply yard to supply yard and season to season so is something we must go and see in person before purchasing.

 Fieldstone is suited for any type of stone wall, from low freestanding walls, to large structural retaining walls.
 Seeing as it is a lower cost stone, and the stones can get quite large, they are especially well suited for larger scale walls.
 A fieldstone wall generally has a lower level of finish than some other stone walls.
 That is to say the face/cap aren’t completely flat and consistent, although, with enough care a high level of finish can be achieved.

 Fieldstone walls can be either dry laid or set with mortar.
 There are advantages and disadvantages to either method which you can read more about here.
 We will most often suggest a dry laid fieldstone wall, but there is a time and place for either method.